Our doors will open again on Tuesday, June 15th. Clients are welcome to come into the clinic with a few limitations.

 If you need supplies:

 - Call from your car and let us know you are here.
-We will take your card in for swiping and we will email your receipt.
+We will let you know when it is your turn and you can come in.

 As always, our goal is to give you and your pet the best care possible.
 These are challenging times and we are adjusting and learning daily how to best keep up with care.
 We thank you for your compliance and support during these times.
 If you have any questions or concerns, please call us at 503-647-0928 or email and we will be happy to discuss.